raspberrypilearning/rainbow-run/en/step_4.md

 --- task ---

 Go to the Hierarchy window.
-Right-click on the 'Main Camera' and select **Align With View**.
+Right-click on the 'Main Camera' and select **Align View to Selected**.

 --- /task ---